Main Tropes Index

-Here Comes The Science
+Here Comes the Science

-Here comes the science part... concentrate!
+Here comes the science bit... concentrate!

 Pay attention!
 Here comes the science bit.

-—Jennifer Aniston, in different L'Oreal Elvive adverts.
+Jennifer Aniston, in different L'Oreal Elvive adverts.

 In an ad for something like, say, shampoo, toothpaste, a toothbrush or face wash or somesuch, you'll see a little animated close-up of the effect said product is supposed to have on you.
 Like... glowy thingies smoothing your flaky hair or a nice blue barrier forming against that nasty plaque.